avet-sa/Sales-Analysis/README.md

-# Sales-Analysis# 📈 Sales Analysis Report
+## 📈 Sales Analysis Report

 This project presents a comprehensive **Sales Analysis** based on structured data and customer behavior trends over three months.
 It includes visualizations, cohort analysis, and a proposal to integrate GPT-based neural networks for customer feedback automation.

+Report's Also Available at [Notion Website](https://fortunate-echo-75b.notion.site/Sales-Analysis-1a6cb4cf8cca8060a3c9c363cf9431e4/)

 ## 📂 Contents